mathemacode/job-searching/README.md

 you questions that you can add in your own thoughts about how it would be best to do something / the "best practices" in making, for example, a data science model as effective as it could be, after you answer their question about which model would you chose for a specific situation.
-Or talking about how you did something specific as part of your research project that is relevant to the question at hand - and why this was important for the project's sucess.
+Or talking about how you did something specific as part of your research project that is relevant to the question at hand - and why this was important for the project's success.

 **Elaboration is extraordinarily helpful for a recruiter to judge your knowledge and capability**.
 These added displays of knowledge in an interview that show you understand not just the material - but also how the material and what you'll be